openzfs/zfs/README.md

 Full documentation for installing OpenZFS on your favorite Linux distribution can be found at the [ZoL Site](https://zfsonlinux.org/).

-FreeBSD support is a work in progress.
-See the [PR](https://github.com/openzfs/zfs/pull/8987).

 # Contribute & Develop

 We have a separate document with [contribution guidelines](./.github/CONTRIBUTING.md).